xibitdigital/ai-ops-documentation/docs/intro.md

 2. **Code Analysis**: Beyond code review, GitOps AI can also be configured to analyze specific steps in the CI/CD pipeline.
 This analysis is crucial for identifying issues that may arise during the build, test, or deployment stages.
 For instance, it can detect potential failures in the deployment process, analyze their root causes, and suggest possible solutions.
 This proactive approach helps teams to address issues before they escalate, reducing downtime and maintaining smooth operations.

-GitOps AI is built to support multiple AI models, each bringing unique capabilities to the table.
-GPT (Generative Pre-trained Transformer) is known for its natural language understanding, making it excellent for providing context-aware feedback.
-Anthropic's models are focused on ethical and safe AI, ensuring that the recommendations are not only effective but also align with best practices.
-Llama, on the other hand, specializes in specific technical domains, offering expert insights into specialized areas of software development.
+GitOps AI is designed with flexibility in mind, enabling seamless integration and support for a variety of advanced AI models.
+Among these, it includes support for Anthropic, Llama, and OpenAI's ChatGPT.
+Each of these models brings unique capabilities and strengths to the table, allowing users to leverage the best-suited technology for their specific needs.

 ### Benefits of GitOps AI